yvdriess/precipes/README.md

 # precipes
 Parallel Recipes : massively parallel and distributed workflows made easy

+**Common Workflow Language support is coming soon: https://github.com/common-workflow-language/common-workflow-language**

 **Caveat Programmer: This is a first demonstrator version.
-A rework and cleanup pass is underway, pending a stable release.**
+A reworked version (including CWL support) is nearing completion for a stable release.**

 Key features:
   - Write down a workflow or pipeline in a simple declarative json script.
 For each stage you only specify a bash command string, input names and output names.